 Once copyrights come into force, consider your works well protected.

 Another IP framework that you should be aware of is Trademarks.
 If your music brand consists of logos, a word, or something that indicates your brand, registering it as a trademark is worth doing.

-If you run a label and sell merchandise, or work with up and coming artists, registering your trademarks can protect you and your business from copycats and infringement.
-Registering trademarks also allows you to monetise your brand by licensing or selling it.
+If you run a label and sell merchandise, or work with up-and-coming artists, registering your trademarks can protect you and your business from copycats and infringement.
+Registering trademarks also allows you to monetize your brand by licensing or selling it.